-Business Experience and Education Dr. Caulfield is presently the COO at Soraa, Inc. Prior to Soraa, Dr. Caulfield was an Entrepreneur in Residence at Khosla

-Ventures from March 2012 through April 2012, and Chief Executive Officer of Caitin, Inc. from September 2010 through February 2012.
-Dr. Caulfield was Chief Operating Officer of Ausra, Inc from October 2009 through March 2012 and Executive Vice President of Sales, Marketing and Customer Satisfaction at Novellus Systems, Inc. from October 2005 through September 2009; and, prior to that, Vice President of Semiconductor Operations at International Business Machines Corporation for 16 years.
-Dr. Caulfield received a B.S. in Physics from St. Lawrence University and a B.S., and the Nominating Committee since October 2008.

-M.S., and a DES in Materials Science/Metallurgy from Columbia University.
+Dr. Caulfield is presently the COO at Soraa, Inc. Prior to Soraa, Dr. Caulfield was an Entrepreneur in Residence at Khosla Ventures from March 2012 through April 2012, and Chief Executive Officer of Caitin, Inc. from September 2010 through February 2012.
+Dr. Caulfield was Chief Operating Officer of Ausra, Inc from October 2009 through March 2010 and Executive Vice President of Sales, Marketing and Customer Satisfaction at Novellus Systems, Inc. from October 2005 through September 2009; and, prior to that, Vice President of Semiconductor Operations at International Business Machines Corporation for 16 years.
+Dr. Caulfield received a B.S. in Physics from St. Lawrence University and a B.S., M.S., and a DES in Materials Science/Metallurgy from Columbia University.

-Board Committee Memberships Chairman of the Compensation Committee since May 2010.
-Member of the Audit and Corporate Governance Committee industry experience, Dr. Caulfield brings key senior management, leadership, strategic planning and marketing experience to our Board.
+Board Committee Memberships

+Chairman of the Compensation Committee since May 2010.
+Member of the Audit and Corporate Governance Committee, the Nominating Committee and the Strategic Committee since October 2008.

 Qualifications & Attributes Dr. Caulfield has many years of experience as an executive officer in the semiconductor industry.
-In addition to bringing
+In addition to bringing industry experience, Dr. Caulfield brings key senior management, leadership, strategic planning and marketing experience to our Board.